chainwayxyz/clementine-cli/docs/deposit.md

 bitcoin-cli -testnet4 sendtoaddress "tb1pd..."
 10
 ```

+> [!CAUTION]
-**Critical Security Note:** Save your deposit transaction ID immediately.
+> Save your deposit transaction ID immediately.
 This is required for recovery if the Move to Vault transaction fails after 200 blocks.

 ## Step 3: Monitor Deposit Status